The coalescent structure of Galton-Watson trees in varying environments: Galton-Watson trees with spines

-A \textit{tree in an environment $e$ with $k$ spines}, under law $\p^{(e)}$, can be constructed as follows: \begin{enumerate} \item[(i)] We start with one particle which carries $k$ marks. \item[(ii)] Particles in generation $m$ gives birth to particles in generation $m+1$ according to $q_{m+1}$. \item[(iii)] If a particle with $j$ marks gives birth to $a>0$ particles, then, the $j$ marks choose a particle to follow independently and uniformly at random from amongst the $a$ available. \item[(iv)] If a particle with $j$ marks give birth to $0$ particles, then its marks are transferred to the graveyard $\Delta$. \end{enumerate}
+A \textit{tree in an environment $e$ with $k$ spines}, under law $\p^{(e)}$, can be constructed as follows: \begin{enumerate} \item[(i)] We start with one particle which carries $k$ marks. \item[(ii)] Particles in generation $m$ give birth to particles in generation $m+1$ according to $q_{m+1}$. \item[(iii)] If a particle with $j$ marks gives birth to $a>0$ particles, then, the $j$ marks choose a particle to follow independently and uniformly at random from amongst the $a$ available. \item[(iv)] If a particle with $j$ marks gives birth to $0$ particles, then its marks remain with it as it moves to the graveyard state $\Delta$. \end{enumerate}

 With this construction in hand, we introduce a {\it Galton-Watson tree in an environment $e$ with $k\ge 1$ spines}.
 The tree with $k$-spines $(\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k)$ is a $\mathcal{T}^{k}$-valued r.v. with the following distribution